COMMITMENT TO ETHICAL TOY MANUFACTURING

-TIA was the first national toy association to require all of its member toy companies to participate in the International Council of Toy Industries (ICTI) CARE Process (ICP) – a single, fair, thorough and consistent program that monitors toy factories’ compliance with ICTI’s Code of Business Practices and promotes fair labor treatment and employee health and safety throughout the supply chain, with a strong focus on China, Hong Kong and Macau, where 80% of the world’s toys are made.
+TIA was the first national toy association to require all of its member toy companies to participate in the ICTI CARE Process – a single, fair, thorough, and consistent program that monitors toy factories’ compliance with ICTI’s Code of Business Practices and promotes fair labor treatment and employee health and safety.
+ICTI CARE remains the program of choice for the U.S. toy industry.

-In a continuing effort to educate toy brands, licensors and retailers about its programs to assure a healthy, safe and fair workplace environment for toy and juvenile products factory employees, the International Council of Toy Industries (ICTI) Caring, Awareness, Responsible, Ethical (CARE) Process (ICP) recently conducted a FREE webinar for TIA members and non-member toy companies.
+In a continuing effort to educate toy brands, licensors and retailers about its programs to assure a healthy, safe and fair workplace environment for toy and juvenile products factory employees, the ICTI CARE Process recently conducted a FREE webinar for TIA members and non-member toy companies.
 See details about the webinar here.

 For more information about the ICTI CARE Process, visit www.icti-care.org.
 Learn more about TIA members’ commitment to ICP.

-External Affairs Coordinator
+Assistant Manager, External Affairs

 Toy Industry Association

-1200 G Street NW, Suite 250
+1200 G Street NW, Suite 450